f18-os/producer-consumer-lab-Jeflex/README.md

 ```
 sudo python3 ./MultiThreadPC.py
 ```
-Notice the output inside the shell. of each thread operating independently.
+Notice the output inside the shell showing each thread operating independently.

 **Changing the Clip** <br />
 If you want to change the clip you're processing you'll need to change some variables.